Jimaras08/mlops-lab-example-yelp/README.md

 The [first lab](https://github.com/mlopscommunity/engineering.labs/tree/master/Lab1_Operationalizing_Pytorch_with_Mlflow) was about integration of [PyTorch](https://pytorch.org/) with [MLflow](https://mlflow.org/).
 The ML problem to tackle was a free choice.

 ## Model Development
 Our team chose the Review classification problem based on [Yelp Dataset](https://www.yelp.com/dataset).
 The data consists of the list of reviews on restaurant, museums, hospitals, etc., and the number of stars associated with this review (0-5).
 We model this task as a classification problem: is the review positive (has >=3 stars) or negative (has <3 stars).
 Following the [torchtext tutorial](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html), we implemented a model consisting of 2 layers: `EmbeddingBag` and the linear layer.
 Please find the code in [./src](./src).
-Many thanks to @paulomaia20 for handling this part :pray:.
+Many thanks to @paulomaia20 for handling this! :nerd_face:

 ## Web UI
-First of all, we implemented a small web UI with [Streamlit](https://www.streamlit.io/) that defined the final goal of the project:
+First of all, we implemented a small Web UI with [Streamlit](https://www.streamlit.io/) that defined the final goal of the project:

 ![streamlit](img/streamlit.png)

+This Web UI is written in somewhat 50 lines of Python code!
+It uses REST API to access the deployed Model Proxy service, which provides both model inference and statistics calculation.
+The Web UI is deployed via [Streamlit Sharing](https://blog.streamlit.io/introducing-streamlit-sharing/).
+Thanks @dmangonakis for the implementation! :sunglasses:

 ## Infrastructure
 We absolutely :heart: [Kubernetes](https://kubernetes.io/).
 And for this task, we couldn't resist not to use it.
 So we created a kubernetes cluster in GCP (thanks Google for [$300 free credit](https://cloud.google.com/free)), used [helm charts](https://larribas.me/helm-charts) to deploy MLflow server backed by managed PostgreSQL database as backend store and GCS bucket as artifact store.
 All services were exposed via public IP (thanks [Neu.ro](https://neu.ro) for adding the A-records into their DNS table for getting cool `.neu.ro` domain names!).
 See [./gcp](./gcp) for details.
-Thanks @artem-yushkovsky for setting this up!
+Thanks @artem-yushkovsky for setting this up! :cowboy_hat_face:

 ```bash
 $ kubectl -n mlflow get all